awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 **Before you begin**
 Athena integration uses resource data sync\.
 You must set up and configure resource data sync to use this feature\.
 For more information, see [Configuring resource data sync for Inventory](sysman-inventory-datasync.md)\.

 Also, be aware that the **Inventory Detail View** page displays inventory data for the *owner* of the central Amazon S3 bucket used by resource data sync\.
-If you are not the owner of the central Amazon S3 bucket, then you won't see inventory data on the **Inventory Detail View** page\.
+If you aren't the owner of the central Amazon S3 bucket, then you won't see inventory data on the **Inventory Detail View** page\.

 ## Configuring access<a name="systems-manager-inventory-query-iam"></a>